greenonline/YACCAdventure/README.md

 ## Gotchas

-Using `yacc` and `lex` may seem daunting, but once it is set up, it really is ratherintuitive and easy.
+Using `yacc` and `lex` may seem daunting, but once it is set up, it really is rather intuitive and easy.
 However, it is the "setting up" that is a horrific nightmare, for the novice.

 The following points I, personally, found to be "sticking points" that caused some confusion: